OliviaKnestaut/idm221-ojk25/Content/CS2_RiverfrontWilm_Content.md

 ## Users & Audience

-the audience of this website covers a wide range, so I created 3 user personas to base my solutions around. these three personas are essentially, the local, the worker, and the tourist.
+The audience of this website covers a wide range, so I created 3 user personas to base my solutions around. these three personas are essentially, the local, the worker, and the tourist.

 ## Roles & Responsibilities